Remembering Chicago’s racial tensions from the late 1960s

 Thousands of White families sold their homes quietly, without putting up signs.
 And the people buying them were African American.

-To prod the fear, the realtors rented one home on Luella Avenue down the block from where my family lived.
+To stoke the fear, the realtors rented one home on Luella Avenue down the block from where my family lived.
 The home was rented to a Black family, the first Black family to move into the community.
 They had a daughter that was disabled and had some mental disabilities and she would walk up and down the streets all day long, not going to school.
+The family also sat in lawn chairs in front of their home, staring but not talking to the White families.
+It created a tension that was probably intentional.

 Most of us did not know any Black people really well.
 We encountered them but always kept our distance.
 And they kept their distance from us, too.
-I would go to Cubs Scouts and later Boy Scout troop meetings at a church on Jeffery Blvd north of 79th Street, near where the future First Lady of America Michelle Obama lived, in South Shore.
+But we did have contacts.
+I would go to Cubs Scouts and Boy Scout troop meetings at a church on Jeffery Blvd north of 79th Street, near where the future First Lady of America Michelle Obama lived, in South Shore.
 The Boy Scout troop had several Black kids, but mostly they were White.
-We never talked to each other.
-They never talked to us.
-They didn’t want to play with us and we didn’t play with them.
+We all camped together, ate together, built Soap Box Derby cars together and even hiked the Hiawatha Trail for medals together.
+Nearby in Pill Hill there were several Black families including the most famous Cubs First Baseman Ernie Banks.

 No one thought it was wrong.
 They thought that was the way it was supposed to be.
 And everything seemed to go along until that Fall in 1968.